 We know that opportunities for children to overlearn and achieve reading success at home, their home school reading books MUST be matched to their phonic ability.
 Children from Reception to Year 2, where appropriate, are given a home school reading book each week, matched precisely to their current phonic knowledge.
 In addition to this, and to encourage a love of reading, children also take home one school library per week to read for pleasure.
 We encourage families to read with their child through various incentives such as ‘Reading Rewards’ where children earn bookmarks and books as a reward for reading at home, and also ‘High Flying Reader’ assemblies after each holiday to celebrate children who have made an effort in reading across a school holiday.
 In addition to this, we have a termly focus for our celebration assembly where ‘Remarkable Readers’ are celebrated.

 In Key Stage Two, children are also given a weekly reading book for home that matches their reading/phonic ability.
-Children who did not pass the Phonics Screening Check in Years 1 or 2, continue to receive phonically appropriate home school reading books.
+Children who have gaps in their phonic knowledge, continue to receive phonically appropriate home school reading books.
 In addition to this, children who are identified as needing bespoke phonic/reading input are targeted through Read, Write Inc during whole class guided reading sessions.

-Across Key Stage One and Key Stage Two, children take part in Whole Class Guided Reading lessons, where children are exposed to a range of different texts and can demonstrate their understanding and thinking behind these.
-Where possible, chosen texts link directly to texts being studied in English lessons, to immerse children in a specific, high quality text or genre.
-Key Stage One also ensure that each child is heard read at least once per week by an adult.
+In Key Stage One (Year 2) and Key Stage Two, children take part in Whole Class Guided Reading lessons, where children are exposed to a range of different texts and can demonstrate their understanding and thinking behind these.
+These texts are chosen by the Reading Lead to ensure diversity, challenge and progression.

 Each classroom/shared area has a reading area that is filled with books suitable for their reading age and also from a range of high quality texts.